ptdewey/yankbank-nvim/README.md

 }
 ```

+Note: The database can be cleared with the `:YankBankClearDB` command or by deleting the db file (found in the plugin install directory by default).

+If you run into any SQL related issues, please file an issue on GitHub.
+(As a temporary fix, you can also try clearing the database)

 ## Usage

 The popup menu can be opened with the command:`:YankBank`, an entry is pasted at the current cursor position by hitting enter, and the menu can be closed by hitting escape, ctrl-c, or q.